 - 1. The minor is a structured, coherent and complete educational package of academic level corresponding to the level of a third-year student.
 The minor consists of several study units worth a total of 30 credits which contribute to the students' general academic competences and/or to the enrichment of their knowledge and skills in a specialist field. - 2.
 Students can choose (a combination of): - a.
 Specialisation minors that deepen the knowledge of the bachelor's programme - b.
 High Tech Human Touch (HTHT) minors - c.
 Educational Minor or Crossing Borders - d.
 Other UT minors from which students may choose are outlined in the minor admission matrix, which is available on the UT minor website. - e.
-Transfer minor (transfer to a master of another educational programme) by means of a Premaster's programme as a Minor. - f.
+Transfer minor (transfer to a master of another degree programme) by means of a Pre-master's programme as a Minor. - f.
 Minor at another educational institute: instead of attending modules at the UT, students can include another Minor in their programme, consisting of components offered outside the University of Twente.
 In that case a written approval of the Examination Board is required.
 Such free minors must meet the following criteria: - i.
 The minor should be of a sufficient (bachelor's) level. - ii.
-In case of overlap, the examination board decides if the amount of overlap is allowed.
+No or minimal overlap with the subject matter already dealt with, in case of overlap the Examination Board decides if the amount of overlap is allowed - iii.

-- iii.
 A non-UT module has a maximum of 1 language course for which the institution grants a maximum of 5 EC, excluding academic language subjects. - g.
+Internship Mechanical Engineering minor (202100065)

-An internship - 3.
-For the standard UT minors, students must apply for the minor via Osiris before the date set by the minor's organisation and enrol in the minor in question via Osiris before the start of the minor.
-In general, students should start arranging for a minor abroad in the first semester of the second year.
-For some combinations of the programme itself and the minor, scheduling conflicts (being unable to participate in all scheduled activities or an uneven division of the study workload) are unavoidable. - 4.
-Studying abroad requires consultation with the Exchange Coordinator and approval of the Examination Board.
+- 3. For the standard UT minors, students must apply for the minor via Osiris before the date set by the minor's organisation and enrol in the minor in question via Osiris before the start of the minor.
+Students should start arranging for a minor abroad in the first semester of the second year.
+If the student has to (re)do study units for the year(s) before, scheduling conflicts (being unable to participate in all scheduled activities or an uneven division of the study workload) or an uneven division of the workload are unavoidable - 4.
+Studying abroad requires the student to consult the Exchange Coordinator.
+Approval for the for the course list is mandated by the examination board to the study adviser